yunqu/aws-cloud-and-xilinx-workshop/README.md

 # Workshop:  Integrate the AWS Cloud with Responsive Xilinx Machine Learning at the Edge

 This repository outlines a workshop first implemented and shared at the AWS re:Invent conference in November 2018.
 In working through the workshop labs you learn how you can integrate Xilinx edge machine learning with massive scale AWS Cloud analytics, machine learning model building, and dashboards.
-Based on a distributed industrial control scenario, you will learn how to combine AWS Cloud services with AWS Greengrass on Zynq Ultrascale+ and Amazon FreeRTOS on Xilinx Zynq-7000.
+Based on a distributed industrial control scenario, you will learn how to combine AWS Cloud services with AWS Greengrass on Zynq Ultrascale+.
 After this workshop, you will have a concrete understanding of Machine Learning applicability at the edge and its relationship with the AWS Cloud.

 The repository remains available as a snapshot of the workshop implementation at re:Invent 2018 such that developers that want a hands-on experience of the AWS and Xilinx technology integration can do so by purchasing their own HW set (outlined in FAQs) and following the instructions below.